 I used to grow my squash on the ground, and train the vines to stay in a neat row (well, as neat as squash can be).
-Not anymore, now the squash in my garden grows vertically.
-I built a squash arch to tame my squash, and now I have a wonderful piece of architecture in my garden too.
+Not anymore, I designed and built a DIY squash arch to tame my squash, and now I have a wonderful piece of architecture in my garden too.

 How To Build A Squash Arch

 The metal garden fencing alone isn’t strong enough to hold up heavy squash around the top of the arch.

 So we (my husband helped me with this project) came up with a design that uses PVC piping to support the fencing over the top of the arch.

 To make the arch tall enough, we needed two pieces of PVC pipe for each side.
 We glued them together using a special PVC glue and then weaved the PVC into the fencing.

 Once the squash arch was up, I spray painted the PVC black to make it look like metal.
 You can paint it any color you want, be creative!
 Just make sure to paint it before you plant any seedlings so they don’t get sprayed with paint.

 Also, it’s better to paint the squash arch after you put it up.
 If you paint it first, then the paint will get scratched when you start to move the squash arch around.
 Be sure to use a plastics spray paint too, so that it sticks to the PVC.